Neck Injuries & Workers' Compensation in PA

 What to Do If You Injure Your Neck at Work in Pennsylvania

 If your neck has been injured as a result of a work-related incident, you should report it to your employer as soon as possible.
-It does not matter if the injury occurred in your workplace, while you were working on a job-related task off-site or if you are driving.
+It does not matter if the injury occurred in your workplace, while you were working on a job-related task off-site, or if you are driving.
 Make sure you notify the correct person — telling a coworker that you were injured is not enough to make you eligible for workers’ compensation.
 Tell your immediate supervisor, or if your facility has a healthcare nurse, notify them.
 If possible, it’s best to do this notification in writing.

 If seriously hurt, seek immediate medical attention.
 Always tell every doctor or nurse who treats that you suffered your injury at work.
 Carefully describe the situation and how you were injured.
 This is essential for workers’ compensation eligibility because it will make it much harder for your employer or their insurance company to claim that you either weren’t hurt or weren’t hurt badly enough to receive workers’ compensation.